UniiqTV/manageapi-docs/package/package-list.md

 - *qualityLow* : this is status for the qualityLow
 - *qualityMedium* : this is status for the qualityMedium
 - *qualityHigh* : this is status for the qualityHigh
-- *country* : this is ID from country
+- *country* : this is country code